GerHobbelt/file/README.md

 A binary release includes the file tool executable, the libmagic DLL library, and the development files needed to link with the libmagic library.

+The library included with the binary release will work with [python-magic][4] - just drop the `magic1.dll` file into your script directory or your Python installation directory, and it should work.

 The latest source code from git can either be cloned via git, or downloaded [here][3].